Celebrate National Wine & Cheese Day with the Perfect Pairing

 - Goat Cheese (Chèvre) + Sauvignon Blanc –the tangy goat cheese sings alongside a crisp, citrusy Sauvignon Blanc for an elegant pairing.

-the table, and they call for wines with a bit of character to match.
+Semi-soft cheeses bring a bit more punch and personality to the table, and they call for wines with a bit of character to match.

 - Havarti + Riesling – creamy and mild, Havarti finds its zingy soulmate in a lightly sweet and refreshingly acidic Riesling.